yotinnot/abs-documentation/docs/stores/modules/consumables.md

 With the above example, if that Nike shoes have Item ID of 111, when you update the SKU, those shoes will still have Item ID of 111 but a different SKU.

-- _Item ID vs part number_
+##### Item ID vs part number

 This is obvious, part number is assigned by the manufacturer or seller of the item.
 Item ID is assigned by the system when you create it.
 Therefore, an item may or may not have part number but will always have Item ID.

 #### Deposit ID

-In order to be able to track which when the item comes in and when it should be used - First In, First Out, FIFO - and to track life limited consumables, a Deposit ID is assigned to each item at receiving/depositing.
+In order to be able to track which item comes in and when it should be used - First In, First Out, FIFO - and to track life limited consumables, a Deposit ID is assigned to each item at receiving/depositing.
 Different Item ID should be deposited to the system separately, thus getting different Deposit ID.
 But importantly, the same Item ID but with different expiration date **_must be deposited separately_**.

 ::: warning
-Items with expiration dates must be deposited individually
+Items with expiration dates, regardless of being the same SKU, must be deposited individually.
 :::

-You can think of Deposit ID as a batch number, same thing.
+You can think of Deposit ID as a batch number.

 #### Withdraw ID